compphylo/compphylo.github.io/Oslo2019/UiO_Cluster_info.md

 <a name="install-workshop-sw"></a>
 ## Install workshop software and dependencies
 Turns out 95% of all the software we need for the whole workshop is included as a dependency of MESS, so here we'll just install MESS through conda.
-This

 ```bash
 ## Install MESS using conda